-Issue: Compliance - Grievance Procedure (5-Day Rule); Ruling Date: June 3, 2013; Ruling No. 2013-3628; Agency: Department of Social Services; Outcome: Grievant Not in Compliance.

-June 3, 2013 Ruling No. 2013-3628 Page 2
+Issue: Compliance - Grievance Procedure (5-Day Rule); Ruling Date: December 17, 2014; Ruling No. 2015-4065; Agency: Virginia Department of Fire Programs; Outcome: Grievant Not in Compliance.
+December 17, 2014 Ruling No. 2015-4065 Page 2

-COMMONWEALTH of VIRGINIA Department of Human Resource Management Office of Employment Dispute Resolution
+COMMONWEALTH of VIRGINIA Department of Human Resource Management Office of Employment Dispute Resolution COMPLIANCE RULING In the matter of the Virginia Department of Fire Programs Ruling Number 2015-4065 December 17, 2014 The Virginia Department of Fire Programs (the "agency") has requested a compliance ruling from the Office of Employment Dispute Resolution ("EDR") at the Department of Human Resource Management in relation to the grievant's October 31, 2014 grievance.

-COMPLIANCE RULING

-In the matter of the Department of Social Services Ruling Number 2013-3628 June 3, 2013

-The Department of Social Services ("agency") has requested a compliance ruling related to the grievant's April 10, 2013 grievance.
 The agency alleges that the grievant has failed to comply with the time limits set forth in the grievance procedure for advancing or concluding his grievance.

-FACTS

-On or about April 10, 2013, the grievant initiated a grievance with the agency.
-On April 30, 2013, the agency mailed the second resolution step response to the grievant via first-class and certified U.S. mail.
-The certified mailing was delivered on May 2, 2013.
-On May 16, 2013, the agency mailed a letter of noncompliance to the grievant by first-class and certified mail, indicating the agency had not received a response from the grievant.
-Additionally, the agency requested a response from the grievant within five workdays upon receipt of the noncompliance letter, and indicated the agency would seek to administratively close the grievance if no response was received.
-The certified mailing was delivered on May 17, 2013.
+FACTS On or about October 31, 2014, the grievant initiated a grievance with the agency.
+The second step response was issued to the grievant on or about November 17, 2014, but it appears to have been returned to the agency as undeliverable.
+After the grievant failed to advance his grievance from the second step, on December 2, 2014, the agency provided the grievant with notice of noncompliance via email.
+In its notice of noncompliance, the agency requested a response from the grievant within five workdays of his receipt of the notice.
+As the grievant has not responded to the notice of noncompliance, the agency now seeks a compliance ruling allowing it to administratively close the grievance.
+DISCUSSION The grievance procedure requires both parties to address procedural noncompliance through a specific process.

-Since more than five workdays have elapsed since the agency's notification to the grievant of his alleged noncompliance, and the grievant has not yet advanced or concluded his grievance, the agency seeks a compliance ruling allowing it to administratively close the grievance.

-DISCUSSION

-The grievance procedure requires both parties to address procedural noncompliance through a specific process.
 That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without EDR's involvement.
 Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.
-If the opposing party fails to correct the noncompliance within this five-day period, the party claiming noncompliance may seek a compliance ruling from EDR, who may in turn order the party to

-&lt;sup>1 Grievance Procedure Manual § 6.3.
+If the opposing party fails to correct the noncompliance within this five-day period, the party claiming noncompliance may seek a compliance ruling from EDR, who may in turn order the party to correct the noncompliance or, in cases of substantial noncompliance, render a decision against the noncomplying party on any qualifiable issue.
+When an EDR ruling finds that either party to a grievance is in noncompliance, the ruling will (i) order the noncomplying party to correct its noncompliance within a specified time period, and (ii) provide that if the noncompliance is not &lt;sup>1 Grievance Procedure Manual § 6.3.